Quasi-Discrete Time Crystals in the quasiperiodically driven Lipkin-Meshkov-Glick model: Introduction

-In this Letter, we answer this question affirmatively by demonstrating that time crystals can emerge in a quasiperiodically kicked Lipkin-Meshkov-Glick (LMG) model \cite{lipkin1965validity}.
-We note that this infinite-range interacting spin chain can exhibit integrable dynamics and robust DTC order under an appropriate Floquet protocol \cite{fazio2017prb,pizzi2021higher}.
-However, quasiperiodically kicked systems are generally expected to heat up much faster than their Floquet counterparts, due to the presence of multiple incommensurate frequencies in the drive.
-Rather surprisingly, we find that this chain exhibits robust periodic oscillations akin to a DTC for a wide parameter regime; this phase is designated as a ``self-ordered-time-crystal" (SOTC).
-Furthermore, due to the infinite-range nature of the Ising interaction, we can establish the stability of this phase in the thermodynamic limit, thus allowing us to avoid any erroneous conclusions that can arise from finite size numerics.
+In this work, we answer this question affirmatively by demonstrating the existence of a zoo of DTC-like phases, characterized by periodic temporal order, in the quasi-periodically driven Lipkin-Meshkov-Glick (LMG) model~\cite{lipkin1965validity}.
+We note that the LMG model is characterized by `all-to-all' interactions and it can exhibit robust DTC order under an appropriate Floquet protocol \cite{pizzi2021higher}.
+However, quasiperiodically driven systems are generally expected to heat up much faster than their Floquet counterparts, due to the presence of multiple incommensurate frequencies in the drive~\cite{pilatowsky2023complete}.
+Intriguingly, we find that this chain exhibits persistent oscillations for a wide parameter regime.
+Furthermore, we establish the stability of this phase in the thermodynamic limit, thus allowing us to avoid any erroneous conclusions that can arise from finite-size numerics~\cite{pizzi2020time}.
 Finally, we note that this model can be realized in a variety of quantum emulator platforms, thereby making our proposal amenable to near-term experimental realizations.\\

+This manuscript is organized as follows.
+In sec.~\ref{sec:Model}, we describe the model and establish that this system hosts period-doubling and higher-order DTCs in the presence of a periodic drive.
+Next, we explore the dynamics of this model in the presence of Thue-Morse driving and determine the conditions for realizing period-doubling and higher order quasi-DTCs in sec.~\ref{sec:TMDynamics}.
+We discuss two potential experimental realizations of our model in sec~\ref{sec:Experiment}.
+Finally, we conclude in sec.~\ref{sec:Summary} with a summary of our results and a brief outlook for future investigations on quasi-periodically driven many-body systems.